Koredotcom/docs/docs/xo/channels/IVR-integration.md

     The host name, {{host}} refers to an environment URL, for example, https://bots.kore.ai.
 It changes based on the domain name.

 **Call The Virtual Assistant From IVR Call flow**

-You can pass data to the VA from the IVR call flow using VXML &lt;subdialog> as shown in the following screenshot.
+You can pass data to the VA from the IVR call flow using VXML > subdialog > as shown in the following screenshot.
 The subdialog src should be Webhook URL with JWT Token, which receives the following parameters as Input.

 ![IVR call flow](./images/IVR-20.png "IVR call flow")